iromanovsky/irom.info/_posts/2023-11-20-resume-as-code.md

 ## Step 4.
 Profit

-You now have a versatile algorithm for on-demand generation of PDFs suitable for job applications or web pages ready to be hosted on platforms like GitHub Pages or Azure Storage.
+You now have a versatile algorithm for the on-demand generation of PDFs suitable for job applications or web pages ready to be hosted on platforms like GitHub Pages or Azure Storage.

 ## Alternatives

 For different approaches, consider these options:

 - [Reactive Resume](https://rxresu.me/): A free, open-source graphical resume builder compatible with the JSON Resume data format.
-- Static Site Generators: Tools like Jekyll offer resume themes, one notable example being [online-cv](https://github.com/sharu725/online-cv).
+- Static site generators: Tools like [Jekyll](https://jekyllrb.com/showcase/) offer resume themes, one notable example being [online-cv](https://github.com/sharu725/online-cv).
-- Specialized Services: Platforms such as [resume.io](https://resume.io/) can be useful, particularly for exporting data from LinkedIn.
+- Proprietary services: Platforms like [resume.io](https://resume.io/) might offer LinkedIn data export capabilities.
+However, they may involve costs and use proprietary standards, potentially limiting customization options.

 ## Discussion